JohnnyDuffy/Portfolio/README.md

 </p>

 # [Crypto Market Analysis](https://github.com/JohnnyDuffy/Portfolio/blob/main/CryptoMarketAnalysis.py)
-* Retreives live data for any user specified crypto assets
+* Retrieves live data for any user specified crypto assets
 * Scales price data, and calculates correlation and cumulative returns of each asset.
 * The cumulative returns plot can be swapped out to a bar chart
 <p align="center">